ufersa/plataforma-sabia/CONTRIBUTING.md

 5. Make your changes and commit: `git add` and `git commit`

-    *Remember that we have a pre-commit hook that runs tests and lints the code to prevent mistakes.*
+    *Remember that we have a pre-commit hook that lints the code to prevent mistakes.*

 6. Make sure the tests still pass: `npm run test` (in order to run the api tests) or `npm run jest` (for running the web package tests).